khalilliu/awesome-github-repos/data.md

 *   [preetsuthar17/ikiform](https://github.com/preetsuthar17/ikiform) - Enterprise-level forms with all the features you need at a price that makes sense

-*   [lingdojo/kanadojo](https://github.com/lingdojo/kanadojo) - Fun, minimalist, aesthetic platform for learning and practicing Japanese online.
+*   [lingdojo/kanadojo](https://github.com/lingdojo/kanadojo) - Fun, aesthetic, minimalist platform for learning and practicing Japanese online.

 *   [eersnington/obby-dev](https://github.com/eersnington/obby-dev) - AI Background Agent - v0 for your codebase (WIP)